lgadsden/test-repo/README.md

 # test-repo
-This is a testing repository for the ARC Chat bot project.
+This is a repository that I built for a chatbot project.

 The requirements file must contain any packages not included with python by default.